Back to the blog

 In addition to fiber, whole grains are a great way to help naturally lower your blood pressure and boost your heart health.
 Rather than buying refined grain products at the store, look for whole wheat flour or 100% whole wheat or grain bread.
 Moreover, choose cereals with at least five grams of fiber, oatmeal, whole grain pasta, or individual whole grains such as brown rice.

-Finally, make sure that your diet involves plentiful “good” fats, including nuts, seeds, olive oil, canola oil, fatty fish like salmon or tuna, and avocados.
+Finally, make sure that your diet involves plentiful “good” fats, including nuts, seeds, olive oil, MCT oil, fatty fish like salmon or tuna, and avocados.

 As an added boost, omega-3 is a particular type of good fat that helps target and lower high cholesterol levels.
 Make sure you incorporate some fatty fish for a good omega-3 supply; ground flaxseed is also high in omega-3 as well as fiber.
-Walnuts, soybeans, and canola oil are also great omega-3 sources.
+Walnuts, brazil nuts, sea vegetables, organic soybeans, and organic canola oil are also great omega-3 sources.

 General recommendations suggest you should limit added sugars, salts, and saturated and trans fats.
 Foods with these ingredients fill you with empty calories — in other words, they do not fill you up at all because they are high in calories but low in essential nutrients that would ordinarily keep you full.